9 PM (Till I Come)

 "9 PM (Till I Come)" is a song by German DJ and producer ATB from his debut studio album, Movin' Melodies (1999).
 It was co-written by ATB, Angel Ferrerons, Julio Posadas and Yolanda Rivera.
 It features vocals by Spanish model Yolanda Rivera and a synthesizer hook created on guitar.
 The track's hook would later be reworked into the single "Don't Stop!" in 1999, which also featured on Movin' Melodies and also proved very popular.

-"9 PM (Till I Come)" was released by Kontor and Radikal Records on 26 October 1998 as ATB's debut single.
-The song topped the UK Singles Chart and Irish Singles Chart, charting within the top 10 in Australia, Denmark, Greece, Italy, and Norway.
+"9 PM (Till I Come)" was released by Kontor Records on 26 October 1998 as ATB's debut single.
+A remix of the song topped the UK Singles Chart and Irish Singles Chart, and the song also charted within the top 10 in Australia, Denmark, Greece, Italy, and Norway.
 A remake with German DJ producer Topic and Swedish singer A7S was released by Virgin Records on 15 January 2021.
 Tiësto also released a remix of the remake.